 Valley Public Radio is proud to partner with the groundbreaking personal history project StoryCorps, which will visit California’s San Joaquin Valley in 2020.
 The StoryCorps MobileBooth – an Airstream trailer converted into a mobile recording studio will be in Fresno from February 12, 2020 through March 20, 2020, located the Community Media Access Collaborative (CMAC) in downtown Fresno.
-Online sign-ups for recording appointments in Fresno will be released on January 29, 2020.

 The tour will offer Americans the simple yet singular opportunity to record meaningful conversations about their lives, to be preserved for posterity in the StoryCorps Archive at the American Folklife Center at the Library of Congress.
 This trip will mark the 15th anniversary year of the Mobile Tour, which was launched in 2005 with support from the Corporation for Public Broadcasting and has since facilitated tens of thousands of conversations between people who know and care about one another.